A7ocin/A7ocin.github.io/_pages/about.md

+---
+ permalink: /
+ title: "About me"
+ excerpt: "About me"
+ author_profile: true
+ redirect_from:
+   - /about/
+   - /about.html
+ ---
  This is my personal page!

+ Content here